dvmorozov/fit/how-to-extend-curve-types.md

 ![Curve types hierarchy](assets/images/PointsSetsHierarchy.png)

-Each curve type should be defined in separate module and should implement defined interface.
-Curve class should register itself in the application by calling defined method of container class.
-Container class is responsible for keeping and providing to the application information about which curve types are available.
+Each curve type should be defined in separate module and should implement interface IPointsSet.
+Curve class should register itself in the application by creating instance of singleton TCurveTypesSingleton and calling its method RegisterCurveType.
+Singleton is responsible for keeping and providing to the application information about which curve types are available.
 It is responsible also for creating instances of curve clases.
-Container is a singleton.
-To add/exclude curve type to/from the application it is enough to add/exclude curve module to/from the project.
+To add/exclude curve type to/from the application it is enough to add/exclude curve module to/from Lazarus project.

 ![Diagram](assets/images/ExtendingPointsSets.png)